8 Amazing Tips for a More Organized Desk

 Round up office supplies

-Gather up all the items you need.
+Gather all the office supplies you’ll need for daily use.
 Here’s a quick office supply list to get you started: pencils, pens, erasers, scissors, tape, stapler, staples, staple remover, pushpins, binder clips, envelopes, letterhead, stamps, ruler, hole puncher, letter opener, calculator, etc.

 Be smart about storage

-Keep supplies contained in a single area of your desk, such as the far left or right corner.
-Use either a desk caddy or several uniformly sized and stackable metal, plastic or wooden containers to make the most of your space.
+Be smart when it comes to storing items at your desk by containing items in a single area of your desk, such as the far left or right corner.
+Use either a desk caddy or uniformly sized and stackable metal, plastic or wooden containers to make the most of your space.

 Clear out a desk drawer or two

-Take a few minutes to clean out a desk drawer.
+Take a few minutes to clean out a desk drawer or two.
 Make sure you can close the drawer completely without any problems.
-Additionally, use flat, shallow containers or trays to store supplies so things don’t roll around.
+Additionally, you can use flat, shallow containers or trays to store supplies so things don’t roll around.

 Make use of vertical space

-See if there’s any overhead shelving or cabinets you can use for storage.
-Be sure to take stock of walls and other areas near your desk.
+Make use of any vertical space, including any overhead shelving or cabinets, for handy storage.
+Take sufficient stock of walls and other areas near your desk.
 Hang supplies in wall pouches, or set up floating shelves.
-In addition, store small items in magnetic containers on metal filing cabinets.
+In addition, you can store small items in magnetic containers on metal filing cabinets.

 Corral files

-Files need to be properly contained.
-Why is this the case?
-While it helps keeps things tidy, you can also find what you need in the blink of an eye.
+Organized and stored files not only keeps things tidy, but it allows you to find what you need in the blink of an eye.

 Here are some tips to help you organize the files on your desk: